When you see another performer do their thing, do you watch how they handle the performance, and the audience?

-I saw something really good a few weeks ago…
+I saw something really good at a national artist showcase recently…

-At the Folk Alliance International Conference in Kansas City, where some 2,800 musicians, venues, presenters, vendors and music industry people come together for business, networking, panel discussions, mentoring and more, I took in a dozen or more artist showcases over the course of three days.
+At the Folk Alliance International Conference in Kansas City a few years back, where some 2,800 musicians, venues, presenters, vendors and music industry people come together for business, networking, panel discussions, mentoring and more, I took in a dozen or more artist showcases over the course of three days.

 (Jury-selected artists perform for an audience of venues and talent buyers.)